 Most subtalar arthritis is caused by a previous trauma, usually a calcaneal fracture, although certain fractures involving the talar body may also cause subtalar arthritis.
-Other causes include repetitive abnormal loading of the subtalar joint due to a tarsal coalition or misalignment of the hindfoot due to a chronic flatfoot or high arched foot.
-Rheumatoid arthritis may also produce subtalar arthritis.
+Other causes include rheumatoid arthritis, or the abnormal loading of the subtalar joint associated with malalignment of the heel bone (calcaneus).
+The load applied to the subtalar joint can be unevenly distributed in cases where the heel bone turns in (varus alignment seen with a high arched foot) or out (valgus alignment associated with a flat foot).

-X-rays will reveal a loss of the subtalar joint space which is best seen on a lateral view of the foot taken with the patient bearing weight (Figure 1).
+X-rays will reveal a loss of the subtalar joint space that is best seen on a lateral view of the foot, taken with the patient bearing weight (Figure 1).

 Figure 1- Subtalar Arthritis

-Occasionally a diagnostic injection of local anesthetic (ex. lidocaine) will be performed to get some sense of how much pain is originating from the subtalar joint.
-This is usually done with fluoroscopy (mini x-ray) or CT scan to ensure that the injection is accurately placed.
+Occasionally, a diagnostic injection of local anesthetic (ex. lidocaine) will be performed to get some sense of how much pain is originating from the subtalar joint.
+In some cases, the injection may be given with aid of ultrasound, fluoroscopy (mini x-ray), or CT scan, to ensure that the anesthetic agent is accurately placed.
 The lidocaine will only last a few hours and when it wears off the pain may actually be worse for a short while.
-However, if immediately after the injection the patient has a significant relief of pain for a few hours this suggests that most of the symptoms are coming from the area that was injected – in this case the subtalar joint.
+However, if immediately after the injection the patient has significant relief of pain for a few hours, this suggests that most of the symptoms are coming from the area that was injected – in this case the subtalar joint.

-Non-operative treatment focuses on limiting the amount of loading and movement at the subtalar joint and by masking the pain.
+Non-operative treatment focuses on limiting the amount of loading and movement at the subtalar joint, and masking the pain.
 Non-operative treatment involves some trial and error on the part of the patient to see what strategies are most effective.
 Non-operative treatments include:

-- Activity Modification: Limiting standing and walking particularly on uneven terrain will help limit exacerbation of symptoms from subtalar arthritis.
-Use of an exercise bike of swimming as a form of aerobic exercise instead of walking or running will likely be beneficial as it allows for a good workout with much less loading through the subtalar joint.
+- Activity Modification: Limiting standing and walking, particularly on uneven terrain, will help limit exacerbation of symptoms from subtalar arthritis.
+Use of an exercise bike or swimming as a form of aerobic exercise instead of walking or running, will likely be beneficial as it allows for a good workout with much less loading through the subtalar joint.

 - Icing and Elevation after Activity: Elevating the leg and placing a bag of ice around the ankle and hindfoot after activity can help to decrease pain and swelling.
 Ice should only be applied for 10-15 minutes at a time.

-- Glucosamine Sulfate: Although it has not been shown to be beneficial in long-term studies many people report improved symptom control when they take glucosamine sulfate.
-It needs to be taken daily for 6-8 week for any benefit to be seen.
+- Glucosamine Sulfate: Although it has not been shown to be beneficial in long-term studies, many people report improved symptom control when they take glucosamine sulfate.
+It needs to be taken daily for 6-8 weeks for any benefit to be seen.

 - Corticosteroid Injections: Pain relief from corticosteroid injections will tend to be temporary.

-- Hylauronic Acid Injections (HA): Injections of HA have shown some success in the knee joint, but the results in the subtalar joint has not been demonstrated.
+- Hyaluronic Acid Injections (HA): Injections of HA have shown some success in the knee joint, but the results in the subtalar joint has not been demonstrated.

 Operative treatment is usually reserved for extensive subtalar arthritis that has failed non-operative management.
-Occasionaly patients will be noted to have an isolated area of damage to the subtalar joint or a loose body which can addressed by cleaning out (debriding) the subtalar joint either arthroscopically or more commonly by opening the joint.
-However, in most instances patient with subtalar arthritis have lost significant cartilage and need to have the subtalar joint fused (Figure 2).
+Occasionally patients will be noted to have an isolated area of damage to the subtalar joint, or will have a loose body which can be addressed by cleaning out (debriding) the subtalar joint, either arthroscopically or more commonly by opening the joint.
+However, in most instances, patients with subtalar arthritis have lost significant cartilage and need to have the subtalar joint fused (Figure 2).

 Figure 2: Subtalar Fusion